Don Collins (bowls)

-Don Collins (born 1927-2010) was an Australian international lawn bowler.
+Don Collins (1927–2010) was an Australian international lawn bowler.

 Bowls career

 He competed in the first World Bowls Championship in Kyeemagh, New South Wales, Australia in 1966 and won a gold medal in the triples with Athol Johnson and John Dobbie and a silver medal in the fours.
 He also won a gold medal in the team event (Leonard Trophy).

 Awards

 He was inducted into the South Australian Hall of Fame in 2012 two years after his death in 2010.